railroadmedia/ecommerce/README.md

 Pull products statistics.

 If start-date and end-date are set on the request only the stats from specified period are pulled.

+Only users with 'pull.stats' ability can pull statistics.

 #### Request Example
 ```js